Blaž Kavčič: 2013–2014: Two Grand Slam third rounds

 At the 2013 Australian Open, Kavcic made it to the third round of a grand slam for the first time in his career, defeating the 29th seed Thomaz Bellucci and local wildcard James Duckworth, before losing to 7th seed Jo-Wilfried Tsonga in straight sets.

 At the 2013 French Open he lost in five sets in the second round against Andreas Seppi.

 At the 2014 US Open he reached the third round for the first time at this Major, defeating Donald Young and 30th seed Jeremy Chardy on the way but withdrew from his third round match with third seed Stan Wawrinka.

 2020–2021: Thirty Challenger finals and third doubles title

 At the 2021 Zadar Open he won his third Challenger doubles title partnering his good friend Blaž Rola.

 At the 2021 Split Open he lost to Rola in his 31st Challenger singles final.

 2022: Retirement

 He officially announced his retirement in April at the end of the season in September after the Davis Cup.

+Coaching career

+He coached Max Purcell & Jordan Thompson, when they won the 2024 US Open men's doubles title and also worked with Tamara Zidanšek and the Slovenia BJK Cup team.
+Kavčič is currently coaching Peyton Stearns since May 2025.